Category Archives: 1962 Films

 The fact that the former is featured at the beginning and end implies that the same villains are joyfully singing the happy tune, is a good indicator.

-Joseph Wiseman as Dr. No, is well cast, though sadly, we only see him in the latter part of the film.
-Much more character potential is left untouched, though the mystique of knowing the man exists, but not what he looks like is worth mentioning.
+As Dr. No, Joseph Wiseman is well cast, though sadly, we only see him in the latter part of the film.
+Much more character potential is left untouched, though the mystique of knowing the man exists but not what he looks like is worth mentioning.

 Why the choice was made not to cast authentically ethnic actors is unclear.
 My guess is the powers that be wanted to go a safer route due to the uncertainty of the franchise at that time.